 Corruption Laws, Charges & Statute of Limitations

 There are many ways of dividing and categorizing crimes.
 One of the most common is what are known as white collar crimes.
 White collar crimes are generally those crimes that do not involve any form of physical harm.
 They are typically crimes that also require a certain knowledge base and level of education.
-One of the most serious forms of white collar crimes are what is known as corruption.
+One of the most serious forms of white collar crimes is what is known as corruption.
 Both elected officials and all those who represent the state to the public must adhere to the highest possible ethical standards.
 When those standards are not upheld in every way, the office holder or public employee may face a breach of both ethics and laws governing their conduct.

 Corruption is considered an act of abusing power and betraying the public trust.
 Criminal charges of this sort may be pursued at the state level.
 All states have anti corruption laws.
 In general, however, most such cases are prosecuted at the federal level.
 Most of these charges are leveled at someone who holds public office.
 These kinds of laws also cover those who engage in this kind of conduct in a way that involves more than one state.
 Anyone who is facing these kinds of charges should keep in mind these are quite serious.
 A good attorney is a must.